crypto7world/btc-heritage/README.md

 - [x] Add support for hardware wallets:
   - [x] Ledger ([ledger.com](https://www.ledger.com/))
   - [ ] ~~Trezor~~ (unfortunately Taproot script paths not supported currently) ([trezor.io](https://trezor.io/))
+- [ ] Capability for the CLI to use a user-provided Bitcoin Core or Electrum node instead of the service
 - [ ] Create a GUI Heritage wallet tool (see [btcherit.com][heritage-wallet-service], the online service born from this lib in the time being)
 - [ ] Add support for MultiSig N-of-M Heir to allow kind-of inheritance sharing
 - [ ] Add lightning support
 - [ ] Eliminate dependency to BDK

-See the [open issues](https://github.com/crypto7world/btc-heritage/issues) for a full list of proposed features (and known issues).
+Also consult the [open issues](https://github.com/crypto7world/btc-heritage/issues) for other proposed features and known issues.

 <p align="right">(<a href="#top">back to top</a>)</p>